 Calendar of Events

-For all of you who were able participate in Visible Honor for Invisible Wounds on 28 June, we wish to say thank you.
+Visible Honor for Invisible Wounds 28 June, thank you.

 - Joe Geraci and Tim O’ Connor of Battle Buds introduced the concept of posttraumatic growth in which the individual who has been exposed to mental trauma now has the infrastructure and foundation to build a new understanding of life and personal development